Speeding up Rails 4.2

 Any model (which is pretty much all models) that shares this concern gets no caching at the moment :frowning:

-Lephyrius over 9 years ago
+Lephyrius almost 10 years ago

 Lephyrius